GajananSD/Wordle-Finder/README.md

 # Analysis

 Used Python to analyse a 5760 word database of 5-letter words.
-This data is used to plot graphs, which helped further analyze the data.
+This data is used to plot graphs, which helped further analyze the data.<br>

 ![](assets/I3.jpeg) ![](assets/I4.png)<br>

 Here, the frequency of each letter occurring in all words.